-Learn to use film more effectively in your classroom.
+Use film more effectively in your classroom.

 Consider the importance of moving images in the lives of today's students.
 Between TV, film, and social media, the moving image is an indispensible part of learning and communicating information (and mis-information).
 How do film-makers convey their ideas and generate particular responses in film-viewers?
 What strategies can educators use to teach skills of critical film viewing and analysis?
-How to Read a Film introduces educators to techniques for the interpretation and analysis of film.
-Participants are exposed to films from around the world, while learning ways to engage students and teach core academic skills.
+How to Read a Film introduced educators to techniques for the interpretation and analysis of film.
+Participants were exposed to films from around the world, while learning ways to engage students and teach core academic skills.

-Each workshop includes:
+Each workshop included:

 - a pre-viewing discussion to introduce the historical and social context for the film, along with one or two relevant film-making techniques and guiding questions to focus viewers' attention